mietright/code-of-conduct/README.md

 You are the owner of your task, you choose how to do your tasks , when to ask for help, and when to pull the plug on a discussion that you asked for.

 ## Responsibility
-You are responsible for your actions.
-But as a team, we all are responsible for the product and for what we deploy.
+We are individually responsible for our parts of the products.
+Also, collectively as a team, we all are responsible for the health and features of the whole product.

 ## Ownership
-Be the owner of your code and projects.
-If something fails on it, you have to take care of it.
+Each one of us is the owner of their code and/or projects.
+If something fails, they have to take care of the failure, ensure completeness and ensure the return to full health.

 ## Healthy Culture of Controversy
-In a discussion it is ok to disagree.
-But a healthy culture of controversy includes, that other points of views next to yours are not only allowed, but as valid and valuable as your own.
-Additionally the person who works on the task has the right to stop the argument at any time, take an informed decision and continue working.
+It is ok to disagree in a discussion.
+A healthy culture of controversy includes that everyone's views might be equally valid and valuable.
+Although the person who works on the task gets to have the absolute right to stop the argument at any time.

 ## Disagree and Commit
-It is not always necessary that you agree with everything and everyone in order to commit to the task.
-Feel free to discuss it and make your points, but you are expected to be reliable on delivering high quality work, even if you don't agree with the outcome.
+It is not always necessary that everyone agrees with everything and everyone else in order to commit to the task.
+We should discuss it and present our concerns during the discussion, but once committed we ought to deliver the highest quality work, specially in broader and shared tasks.

 ## Raise the flag
-If you feel that there is something wrong, please raise the flag and speak.
-Let's have a meeting and talk about the things that you don't like.
-Your thoughts are important for us.
+If we feel that something is wrong, we should not be afraid to raise the flag and speak about it.
+We have talk about the things that we don't like.
+Everyone is equally important for us.